abkguard/homesecuritysystem/README.md

 # Test
 1. String all the component appropriate with the ABKGuardcircuit.jpg
-2. Setup the MQTT Broker appropriate with the video tutorial on video folder
+2. Setup the MQTT Broker
 3. Setup the MQTT Push Client appropriate with the video tutorial on video folder
 4. Run the AIOT.ino on Arduino and upload it to the Arduino WeMos D1 board via USB cable